foundriesio/docs/source/user-guide/custom-ci/custom-ci-for-apps.rst

 1. Builds and pushes images to the registry.
 2. Stores the built image URIs (must be digest/hashed references) for the App compose project to reference.
-3. Builds and pushes the Compose App by utilizing the `compose-publish`_ utility.
+3. Builds and pushes the Compose App by utilizing the `publish` command of the `composectl`_ utility.
 4. Composes and posts the new Target(s) that reference the App built in step 3.
    It accomplishes this with the  ``fioctl targets add`` command.